RLH-2110/ImgEdit/README.md

 GCC for Windows: https://www.mingw-w64.org/

 If you compile with the .BAT files, you also have to go to src/comp/fs/ and run one of those .BAT files first, to compile the library used by this project! you can find instuctions in the readme there, but the batfile naming convention there is the same as for this project.

+the used library (compFS) can be found here: https://github.com/RLH-2110/compFS and here: https://gitlab.com/OwOUwU621/compfs

 to see what operating systems where tested what versions where tested, and when, see testing.csv

 <table>